The Presbyterian Church of Wyoming is a Presbyterian Christian faith community

 Ernie just joined our staff this August and comes to us with 11 years of experience in the area of property management.
 He faithfully served the LifeSpring Christian Church as Manager of Campus Services and sees this work as a ministry.
 Ernie will be with us part-time, overseeing our building maintenance.
 Ernie also owns a landscaping company here in Cincinnati alongside his son.

 cwallhausser at aol.com

 Chris started here at PCW in January 2022.
 He comes to us with over 40 years of experience in church music, playing and directing.
 Chris was most recently at NorthChurch where he served for 24 years as Minister of Worship and Music.
 Chris is an ecumenical Lutheran and is married to

 THE HISTORY OF PCW

-The City of Wyoming (meaning Beautiful Valley to the Native Americans who nurtured this land) grew along Mill Creek and later the Miami-Erie Canal and.
+The City of Wyoming (meaning Beautiful Valley to the Native Americans who nurtured this land) grew along the Mill Creek and later the Miami-Erie Canal.
 Settlers from the east coast were flocking to Pittsburgh along Forbes Trail and then onward via flatboat to Cincinnati, the first major city at the edge of the frontier.
-North of the bustling city, these stalwart pioneers found home in what is known locally as, “the Valley Scots Irish ” Presbyterians were among the many German immigrants and other pioneers.
+North of the bustling city, these stalwart pioneers found home in what is known locally as, “the Valley Scots Irish.”
+Presbyterians were among the many German immigrants and other pioneers.
 They were undaunted in their desire to create a church in their small town.
-At first, they walked the 1.5 miles to the Presbyterian Church in Lockland but muddy roads and flooded creeks encouraged them to build a church in Wyoming just below the well-used Native American trail now known as Springfield Pike.
+At first, they walked the 1.5 miles to the Presbyterian Church in Lockland, but muddy roads and flooded creeks encouraged them to build a church in Wyoming just below the well-used Native American trail now known as Springfield Pike.